zydou/arti/doc/dev/rpc-book/src/rpc-meta-draft.md

 Messages are sent one at a time in each direction, in an ordered stream.

+Before the application sends any requests,
+Arti sends a single ["banner"](#banner) message to indicate that it is correctly initialized, and likely to understand the client.

 The application's messages are called "requests".
 Every request is directed to a single RPC Object.